Aceearly1993/lc2-miserablesecrets/README.md

 Q: What's the purpose of this project?
 A: The Alucard main campaign mode is missing from the vanilla version.
 As LC2 is open sourced in 2023-2024, we want to create our own vision to describe the Alucard main mode, fulfill the previously missed opportunity.

-Q: Why is Alucard being knocked back so hard?
-A: Because that's how Alucard behaviors in vanilla LC2.
-We left this untouched in order to make his design faithful to the vanilla even though we had found ways to recton this.
-Unless if the requests are high enough we don't intend to change the knockback behavior.

 Q: Will there be Valmanway/Crissaegrim in the game?
 A: 1) There's technical difficulties that we cannot guarantee they will be in the game, as I figured the adjusts to weapon hitbox is already hella hard to apply.
 2) We fear they will break the vanilla design or goes against the original game's developers' intention badly.